fmjosuel/Juntos/README.md

 ## Contents
 - **Project Title: Concordance**
 - **Overview**
-A concordance is a ...
+A 'concordance' is an alphabetical list of the words present in a text with a count of how often each word appears and citations of where each word appears in the text (e.g. page number).

 - **Example usage**
 A concordance is used in books to show how many times each word occurs, and the specific location where the word may be found.
 - **Getting Started**